Niklas Lang: Career

 Lang made his professional debut for 1860 Munich in the final of the 2019–20 Bavarian Cup on 5 September 2020, starting against Würzburger Kickers, who had been promoted from the 3.
 Liga to the 2.
 Bundesliga at the end of the season.
 The home match finished as a 4–1 on penalties for 1860 following a 1–1 draw after 90 minutes.

-He signed a contact extension with 1860 Munich on 27 May 2022, after making his first-team breakthrough.
+He signed a contract extension with 1860 Munich on 27 May 2022, after making his first-team breakthrough.

 He started the 2023–24 season with an appearance against 1.
 FC Stockheim in the Bavarian Cup.
 In January 2024, he joined SC Freiburg II on loan for the remainder of the season.

 In June 2024, Lang agreed to join 3.
 Liga club SV Sandhausen upon the expiration of his contract.

 On 7 July 2025, Lang joined Swiss Challenge League side FC Vaduz on a one-year contract.